-The lyrics reminisce about younger summer days with almost an ache to go back as “being grown up isn’t half as fun as growing up.”
+The lyrics reminisce about younger summer days with almost an ache to go back as “Being grown-up isn’t half as fun as growing up.”
 This song peaked at number 11 on the U.S. Billboard Modern Rock Tracks chart.
-Another fast one here that is great for a sprints on the bike or a fast run.
+Another fast one here is great for a sprint on the bike or a fast run.

 The video starts with the band as “teens” being chided by a group of jocks after a talent show performance of their single, 1985.
 The boys agree that after high school things will get better.
-Fast forward present day high school reunion and as the song title declares, high school never ends!
+Fast forward to present-day high school reunion and as the song title declares, high school never ends!
 Popular culture references can be heard throughout the song.
-Jumps at a moderate tension are best with this tune.
+Jumps at moderate tension are best with this tune.